sstorie/obsidian-stuff/README.md

 | Text Extractor | This is a companion plugin that makes Omnisearch more powerful. | https://github.com/scambier/obsidian-text-extractor |
 | Various Complements | This adds an auto-complete feature when writing like and IDE does when writing code. | https://github.com/tadashi-aikawa/obsidian-various-complements-plugin |

+# Scripts to help automate common things for me
+## Zoom AI summaries
+My workplace has embraced AI tools and one I use by default is Zoom's AI companion to summarize the discussions during a meeting and email them to me.
+By default these come in a nice looking HTML-based format, but I can't just copy-paste this content into a Markdown note.
+To help I used AI to generate a quick python script to rip through the content and use regex's to convert things to Markdown.
+That script is [included in this repository](scripts/convert-zoom-ai-summary.py) in case you're interested.

+I use a Mac for my daily tasks so I map the execution of this script to a Shortcut that's easy to run on demand.

 # Blogs and Resources I found helpful
 These are in no particular order: